BarlowR/biodiversity/README.md

 Wynes, Seth, and Kimberly A. Nicholas.
 "The climate mitigation gap: education and government recommendations miss the most effective individual actions."
 Environmental Research Letters 12.7 (2017): 074024.

 This article critically examined all of the ways in which individuals could lower their carbon footprint over their lifetime, and provides a clear view of which actions have the most impact.
 These actions are having one fewer child, living car-free, avoiding airplane travel, and eating a plant-based diet, with having one fewer child as the most effective action by an order of magniture.
 The article discusses how some less effective methods are more prevalent in our culture as "green."
 The article also discusses the other individual benefits of following these actions.

+Reducing meat consumption in developed and transition countries to counter climate change and biodiversity loss: a review of influence factors

+Stoll-Kleemann, Susanne, and Uta Johanna Schmidt.
+"Reducing meat consumption in developed and transition countries to counter climate change and biodiversity loss: a review of influence factors."
+Regional Environmental Change 17.5 (2017): 1261-1277.

+This article directly ties individual action to countering biodiversity loss, with the focus being reducing meat consumption.
+The article describes the issue of biodiversity loss and its link to climate change, and identifies reduced meat eating as a way to reduce greenhouse emissions.
+Finally, the article identifies cognitive dissonance as one of the greatest influences on individual behavior and identifies it as a key challenge point in shifting culture away from meat consumption.